skukuck/sundials/doc/shared/Python/Usage.rst

 such as the right-hand side of an ODE or a nonlinear system function.
 In sundials4py, you can provide these as standard Python functions or lambdas.
 Somethings to note:

-- The callback signatures follow the C API exactly.
+- The callback signatures follow the C API.
 As such, ``N_Vector`` arguments are passed as ``N_Vector`` objects and the underlying ndarray must be extracted in the user code.
+The only caveat is that return-by-pointer parameters are removed from the signature, and instead become return values (mirroring how return-by-pointer parameters for other functions are handled)
 - Most callback signatures include a ``void* user_data`` argument.
 In Python, this argument must be present in the signature, but it should be ignored.

 **Example: ODE right-hand side for ARKStep**